Shaddai

 Our faith in the LORD may lead us into collision with the world and its spurious power structures, however "we ought to obey God rather than men" (Acts 5:29).
 Taking a stand for Torah truth will make you an outsider to the "crowd" and its endless idols and vanities.
 Indeed a person of genuine moral conviction may be labeled an "enemy of the state," may be persecuted as a "terrorist," and may even suffer martyrdom.

 Shadrach, Meshach, and Abednego rightfully defied the king's decree to bow down before the "golden image," and they confessed that they were willing to die rather than betray the truth of the LORD of Israel (see Dan 3).
 This is a prime example of kiddush HaShem, of honoring the truth of God even at the risk of losing our lives.
 For many Jews, reciting the Shema is a solemn declaration that we esteem the truth of God above all things, that God alone is our ultimate good, and that we must be willing to surrender our lives rather than to deny the greatness and glory of His Name.
-May tzaddikim have died with the Shema on their lips...
+Many tzaddikim have died with the Shema on their lips...

 Kiddush HaShem may be understand both literally and metaphorically.
 Literally understood, kiddush HaShem (i.e., martyrdom) is a possibility, one of the severest tests that may be given to the soul, and the temptation is to shrink back from the threat of death by denying the faith...
-Metaphorically understood, kiddush HaShem is a necessity, an essential act of the will that decides to "take up the cross" and follow Yeshua, and the temptation is to minimize the truth, to compromise the faith, and to slowly fade away...
-Yeshua asks, "What will it profit a person if he gains the whole world and forfeits his soul?"
+Metaphorically understood, kiddush HaShem is a necessity, an essential act of the will that decides to "take up the cross" and follow Yeshua, and the temptation is to minimize the truth, to compromise the faith, and thereby to slowly fade away...
+In this connection Yeshua asks, "What will it profit a person if he gains the whole world and forfeits his soul?"
 (Mark 8:36).
 Indeed, finding your life, value, and "place" here is to exile yourself from the promise of heaven.
 As Yeshua said, "Whoever finds his life will lose it, and whoever loses his life for my sake will find it" (Matt.
 10:39).
 What is required, in other words, is categorically everything, with nothing left over.
 As Dietrich Bonhoeffer reminds us: "Salvation is free, but discipleship will cost you your life."

 Hebrew Lesson: